 - To act as an effective and credible voice, representing members to the public, community leaders and authorities.

 SSAA members must adhere to the following basic ethical requirements.
+It is our Code of Conduct.
 Any breach of these requirements may result in suspension of membership or expulsion from the Association.

 - Obey the rules of firearms laws and regulations.